devilisback100/Nyay_sethu_frontend/README.md

 ---

 ## 📜 License
-This project is proprietary.
-All rights reserved by [Suresh paliwal].
-Unauthorized copying, reuse, or distribution is strictly prohibited.
+This project is the intellectual property of [Nyay Sethu].

+© 2025 [Suresh Paliwal].
+All rights reserved.

+Unauthorized use, copying, distribution, or reverse engineering of this software, in part or full, is strictly prohibited.
+This software is intended for internal evaluation and private deployment only.

+For commercial use or licensing inquiries, please contact: [sanj35814@gmail.com]

 ---